francescovolpe/offsecnotes/Web/Web vulnerabilities/Server-side request forgery (SSRF).md

 ### Bypassing SSRF filters via open redirection
 - It works because the application first validates that the supplied api URL is on an allowed domain
 - ```api=http://domain.net/product?productId=6&path=http://192.168.0.68/admin```

+## Finding hidden attack surface for SSRF vulnerabilities
+- Partial URLs in requests
+- URLs within data formats (ex. in XML)
+- SSRF via the Referer header (Some applications use server-side analytics software to tracks visitors)